Rizo v. Fresno County Office of Education

 Pay equity is a matter of simple fairness.
 Yet in 2015 women who worked full time were paid just 80 cents for every dollar paid to men.
 When the gender pay gap is broken down across different populations, the numbers can become even more stark.
 Rizo v.
 Fresno County Office of Education highlights a significant underlying factor that contributes to the wage gap: employers’ practice of relying on an employee’s salary history to set new salary levels.
 AAUW is proud to support the case through our Legal Advocacy Fund.

 The Story behind the Rizo Case

 Aileen Rizo works as a math consultant for the Fresno County Office of Education (FCOE) in Fresno, California, training instructors in new ways of teaching math.
 Rizo was hired by the FCOE in 2009 after earning a master’s degree and teaching for 13 years.
 She and her family moved from Arizona to California for her new position.

 In 2012, Rizo says, a male colleague who had recently been hired mentioned that he had been placed at step nine on the county’s 10-step pay scale.
 Rizo was shocked — she had been placed at step one on the scale when she began her job, even though she understood that she had more experience and seniority than her male colleague.
-Rizo says that after filing an internal complaint, she was told that the FCOE based new employees’ salaries on just one factor: the employee’s prior salary history.
-Based on the county’s policy, it seemed that Rizo’s less-experienced colleague was given a higher salary only because he had been paid more at his previous job than she had been paid at her previous job.
+Rizo says that after filing an internal complaint, she was told that the FCOE based new employees’ salaries on just one factor: the employee’s salary history.
+On the basis of the county’s policy it seemed that Rizo’s less-experienced colleague was given a higher salary only because he had been paid more at his previous job than she had been paid at her previous job.

-Rizo eventually filed suit under the Equal Pay Act and California sex status discrimination statutes.
+Rizo eventually filed suit under the Equal Pay Act and California’s sex discrimination statutes.
 The case was filed in California state court in 2014.

 Why Rizo Matters